We bring the universe to you

 You may schedule multiple programs of different lengths and topics on the same day.

 Be sure to download your program’s materials to share ahead of your visit.
-All programs are live except Two Small Pieces of Glass: The Amazing Telescopes, which is a recorded film.
+All programs are live except Minnesota and the Cosmos and Two Small Pieces of Glass: The Amazing Telescopes, which are recorded films.

 Nature of Science and Engineering 0.1.1.2